StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Can we do the same?

-Yes, but we'd have to accumulate dot product _outside_ of main RNG
+Yes, but we’d have to accumulate dot product _outside_ of main RNG

 - Increases every task size by the size of the accumulator
 - Even one accumulator adds 8 bytes (64 bits)
 - Four independent accumulators adds 32 bytes

 ---
-# Non-linear "dot products"?
+# Non-linear “dot products”?

 Dot products inherently produce these problematic linear relationships